A Temple-Building People

 Temples Again on the Earth

-In the spring of 1820, Heavenly Father and Jesus Christ appeared to Joseph Smith and began the restoration of the fulness of the gospel upon the earth.
+In the spring of 1820, Heavenly Father and Jesus Christ appeared to Joseph Smith and began to restore the full gospel upon the earth.
 When the Church of Jesus Christ was re-established in 1830, the Lord again commanded His people to build temples (D&C 88:119; and 95).

 The Church was barely a year old when plans to build a temple were first discussed.
 Construction began in Kirtland, Ohio in 1833 and the temple was dedicated in 1836.
-Unfortunately, Church members suffered significant persecution from others and were forced to leave Ohio two years later.
+A few days later, the resurrected Savior Jesus Christ appeared in the temple.
+The ancient prophets Moses, Elias, and Elijah also appeared and conferred additional priesthood authority upon Church leaders (D&C 110).
+Unfortunately, Church members suffered significant persecution from others and were soon forced to leave Ohio.
 The building still stands today, although it is no longer an operating temple and is not owned by the Church.

 Five years later, the Saints began building a temple in Nauvoo, Illinois.
 They were able to complete it despite ongoing persecution and the martyrdom of the Prophet Joseph and his brother Hyrum.
 Only a few months after it was dedicated in 1846, the Saints were again compelled to flee.
 Their beloved temple was abandoned and then destroyed by fire just two years later.
 You can learn more about the history of the temple when you listen to the Nauvoo Temple podcast series.